A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 Had he never added a packet of soup powder to hot water in his life before?

 "Better?"
 Sherlock asked hopefully.
-Lestrade, coughing a little, gave him an encouraging thumbs-up, remembering all those horrible breakfasts of burnt toast and stone-cold eggs that the kids had made him for Father's Day in years gone by.
-As if taking the hint, Sherlock said nothing for the next few minutes, which if anything was even weirder and more unsettling than when he talked non-stop at high speed for hours on end.
+Lestrade, coughing, gave him a thumbs-up, remembering all those horrible breakfasts of burnt toast and stone-cold eggs that the kids had made him for Father's Day in years gone by.
+As if taking the hint, Sherlock said nothing for the next few minutes, which if anything was even more unsettling than when he talked non-stop at high speed for hours.

-When he'd reached what could fairly be called the bottom of the cup, Lestrade got up to bring it back to the sink.
-He'd taken two steps when both calves seized up viciously.
+When he'd reached the bottom of the cup, Lestrade got up to bring it back to the sink.
+He'd taken two steps when both calves seized up.

 "Oh, Christ-" he hissed, dropping the mug as his legs gave way and a grey mist flooded the room.
-He scrabbled blindly to stop himself falling; bony hands suddenly clutched him roughly under the armpits.
-He sank down a little against them as Sherlock steered him backwards and back down onto the bed.
+Sherlock reached him in half a second, bony hands clutching him under the armpits.
+He sank down against them as Sherlock steered him back down onto the bed.

 "Paracetamol."
-Sherlock sighed heavily.
+Sherlock sighed.
 "What did you suppose I'd give you for raging influenza?"

 "Dunno.
 Ringer of cocaine?"

 Sherlock's mouth twitched.
 "No, that's the cure for migraines.
-Do try to remember these things, Lestrade."
+Do try to remember these things."

-"John's on his way now," Sherlock commented, pulling the duvet over him.
+"John's on his way now," Sherlock said, pulling the duvet over him.

 "Is 'e?"
 Lestrade mumbled.
 "Good for 'im."